filipizydorczyk/windows-preparator/README.md

 irm "https://christitus.com/win" | iex
 ```

 Additionally you need to disable HDR setting in windows (seems like there is no command for that).
+Also review `Settings -> Privacy & security` sections as there are some questionable settings too.

 # To do list